Notarising a power of attorney: the complete guide

 - Wrong language.
 Some jurisdictions require a certified translation alongside the original.

 - Outdated identification.
-Your ID must be valid on the day of signing, not just when you booked the appointment.
+Your ID must be valid on the day of signing.

 Get your POA notarised the smart way

-Notarising a power of attorney no longer requires a trip to a solicitor office or a week of waiting.
-With My Notary, you book a video session with a qualified notary, sign your document in front of them online, and receive the notarised file the same day.
-Apostille and translation services can be added in a single workflow.
+With My Notary, you book a video session with a qualified notary public, sign your document in front of them online, and receive the notarised file the same day.
+Translation services can be added to the same workflow if required.